 Other electronic aids include Global Positioning Satellite systems and underwater cameras.
 Smartphone apps have started to make themselves available as well, for example, the Garmin Striker Cast.
 This device allows for year-round use.
-Being able to actually cast the transducer out into open water and using Bluetooth technology to provide the feed onto your mobile display.
-The Garmin Striker also allows for ice-fishing sonar/flasher use providing near similar detail as a Vexilar would.
+Being able to cast the transducer out into open water and using Bluetooth technology to provide the feed onto your mobile display.
+The Garmin Striker also allows for ice-fishing sonar/flasher use providing nearly similar detail as a Vexilar would.

 Utilize A Quality Cooler For Bait & Storage

 Investing in a quality hard-sided cooler, from Grizzly Coolers, Kenai Coolers, or Yeti.
 Can be very advantageous for more than just ice-fishing.
 Repurposing your cooler for not only food and drinks but all of your tackle, tip-ups, gloves, hats, etc. It also serves fantastic as a seat while out on the ice.
 The advanced insulation of the cooler will keep its contents from freezing in the cold.

 The other advantage of a premium cooler while ice fishing is for bait.
 There is not a better, more secure, durable, insulated way to transport live bait than that of a hard-sided insulated cooler.
 Not to mention it is perhaps one of the best ways to keep your bait alive while ice fishing.
 No more worrying about minnows spilling out, freezing or the bait bucket getting stepped on.